Lawrence vs. Texas Supreme

 Morality - even a longstanding view that a practice is immoral -- is not a

 sufficient justification to uphold a law prohibiting particular conduct.
+Individual

-of "liberty" under the Due Process Clause.
+under the Due Process Clause.

-The landmark sexual freedom case Lawrence vs. Texas was a 5-4 decision by the
+The landmark sexual freedom case Lawrence vs. Texas was a 5-4 decision by

-reversed by any change on the Supreme Court.
+be reversed by any change on the Supreme Court.

 My Discussion of Using the Extreme Associates Arguments Against Private Sexwork